GringerApps/minimalin/design/store/store-description.md

-Minimalin is a fully customizable watchface that blends analog and digital for a modern and elegant look.
+Minimalin is a fully customizable watchface that blends analog and digital for a simple, modern and elegant look.
 Minimalin is an open source project.
-If you love it as much as we do, feel free to tap the HEART and email comments/feedback! :)
+If you love it as much as we do, feel free to tap the HEART! 🙂

 * Fully configurable colors
+* Weather conditions and temperature
 * Date display
-* Weather conditions and temperature
+* Steps from Pebble Health
+* Low battery icon
 * Bluetooth disconnected icon (pick your favorite)
-* Rainbow hand, and more great and fun features to come!
+* Rainbow hand!

+Designed by @AlessioLaiso.
+Developed by @groyoh.